 2. Except as otherwise provided in this regulation, expenditures for services which are not performed at the postproduction site (such as insurance, service fees paid to a payroll company including workers compensation if the service fees include such, editing and related services, digital or tape editing, film processing, transfers of film to tape or digital format, sound mixing, computer graphics services, special effects services, animation services, etc.) will be allowed if the vendor is a Georgia vendor and will be attributed to Georgia if and only to the extent the service is rendered in Georgia.
-If the postproduction company is unable to track the cost of services rendered in Georgia may be used to determine the amount attributable to Georgia but such approximation will be subject to adjustment by the Department.
+If the post-production company is unable to track the cost of services rendered in Georgia, then some other reasonable method which approximates the cost of services rendered in Georgia may be used to determine the amount attributable to Georgia but such approximation will be subject to adjustment by the Department.
 In the event the services are subcontracted to a company that would not otherwise qualify and/or such subcontracted company renders the services outside Georgia, the expenditure for such services shall not be considered to have been incurred in this state.